sdelaughter/sdelaughter.github.io/research.md

 # SIGTBD Papers
 Since 2016, the CSAIL Student Committee has hosted [SIGTBD](http://sigtbd.csail.mit.edu): "the premier conference in TBD."
 Submissions are largely satirical yet often present the most absurd results with the deepest and most careful analysis.
 I joined the conference's organizing committee in 2019.

-I've had the following papers accepted to SIGTBD (it's a very low bar):
+I've had the following papers accepted to SIGTBD, though I should note that the conference typically has a 100% acceptance rate:

  - [Character Customization in Fortnite Battle Royale as a Channel for Covert Communication (2018)](fortnite_covert_channels.pdf)